New research on The Line

 Knowing that young people’s needs and concerns vary within and across individuals, cultures, regions, and communities The Line can be relevant to a range of audiences, depending on their age, needs and stages of development, however our advertising and marketing actively targets ages 14+.

-The Line is an initiative under the National Plan to Reduce Violence against Women and their Children 2010 – 2022 and is funded by the Australian Government Department of Social Services.
+The Line is an initiative under the National Plan to Reduce Violence against Women and Children 2022–2032 and is funded by the Australian Government Department of Social Services.

 Content on The Line

-The Line content is assessed against six criteria to meet international and national standards for young people.
-This includes ensuring the content is age and stage appropriate; relevant and youth centered; accurate and evidence-based and avoids harmful communication strategies.
+The Line content is assessed against 6 criteria to meet international and national standards for young people.
+This includes ensuring the content is age and stage appropriate, relevant and youth centered, accurate and evidence-based and avoids harmful communication strategies.
 Where appropriate, content promotes an intersectional approach to gender equality and provides links to relevant help-seeking services or additional information.

 We recognise the right of young people to have a say on issues that affect them, and value young people's voices and perspectives on such issues.